Rog3rinS/Rog3rinS/README.md

 - 🦀 Learning **Rust** for systems programming
 - 🚀 Building high-performance backend services
 - 🔧 Perfecting my Neovim workflow
-- 📖 Deepening knowledge in systems architecture and design patterns

----

-## 💭 Philosophy

-> *"The best code is the code that solves real problems elegantly."*

-I believe in:
-- **Clean code** over clever code
-- **Performance** without premature optimization
-- **Learning by building** rather than just reading
-- **Unix philosophy**: do one thing and do it well

 ---